EncinasBartos/TBarrier/TBarrier/3D/demos/AdvectiveBarriers/TRA3D/readme.txt

 [1] Haller, G., Aksamit, N., & Encinas-Bartos, A. P. (2021).
 Quasi-objective coherent structure diagnostics from single trajectories.
 Chaos: An Interdisciplinary Journal of Nonlinear Science, 31(4), 043131.

-[2] Notebook 5.5.4 in "Transport Barriers and Coherent Structures in Flow Data" by George Haller
+[2] Notebook 5.12. in "Transport Barriers and Coherent Structures in Flow Data" by George Haller

+[3] Link to YouTube Tutorial: https://youtu.be/cS300Vp7nrU